-Figure 17: Example of two-over-two sash windows with an exterior muntin
+Figure 10: Example of two-over-two sash windows with an exterior muntin b.
+Doors c.
+Glazing

-- b.
-Doors - i.
-Residential front doors should be wood or simulated wood with a maximum of half lite. - ii.
-Doors to residential lobbies that face Main Street should follow the storefront/shopfront standards. - c.
-Glazing - i.
+- i.
+Residential front doors should be wood or simulated wood with a maximum of half lite exposure of glass. - ii.
+Doors to residential lobbies that face Main Street should follow the storefront/shopfront standards.

+- i.
 Glazing should be inset from the plane of exterior wall surfaces. - ii.
-Transparent glazing should be used, and highly reflective or dark-tinted glass should be avoided.5 - D. Frontage Zones - a.
-Building Entrances
+Transparent glazing should be used, and highly reflective or dark-tinted glass are prohibited.
+5 - 1.
+For ground story fenestration, glazing must have a minimum 60% Visible Light Transmittance (VLT) and no more than 15% Visible Light Reflectance (VLR) as indicated by the manufacturer. - 2.
+For upper story fenestration, glazing must have a minimum of 40% VLT and no more than 15% VLR as indicated by the manufacturer.